canonical/charm-relation-interfaces/interfaces/smtp/v0/README.md

 ## Overview

-This relation interface describes the expected behavior between of any charm claiming to be able to interface with a SMTP Provider and the SMTP Provider itself.
+This relation interface specification describes the expected behavior of charms integrating over the `smtp` Juju interface to provide or consume SMTP data.

 ## Usage